grcrane/jtd-remote/docs/components/showaddress.md

 ### Address Info Box

-Museum address and information box
+Museum address and information box.
+Gets data from spreadsheet and displays as three blocks of information.
+(1) Address; (2) Hours of operations; (3) Admissions information.
+Standard museum colors are used.

 ***Cook book***
 - Edit the page